danpalmer/t/README.md

 6. Hack `t` into what you need it to be.
 Swap out Actions for a different CI provider, Releases for a different distribution channel, change anything that will make `t` more useful for your team.
+7. Have your team install `t` by downloading the latest release and putting it on their `PATH`.

 ## What is `t`?